diegodfsd/hapi-template/README.md

 # hapi-template
-A simple template to get started with hapi.js
+A simple REST API template to get started with hapi.js framework using MongoDB like database.